The ‘Gospel’ is God’s Good News for everyone.

 • You could have God (Holy Spirit) in your life now!

-• You can experience heaven rather than hell!
+• You can experience God’s presence (heaven) rather than his absence (hell) forever!

 • This offer is a FREE gift!